 • Jackets that simply turned various shades of brown due to oxidation over the years.

-These are the albums hold a deep fascination for the artist and have made him a record collector.
+These are the albums that hold a deep fascination for the artist and have made him a record collector.

 We record collectors look at a water-damaged White Album and we see . . . a water-damaged White Album, Rutherford Chang looks at a water-damaged White Album and sees a found object that works as part of an aesthetic statement.

 At the time of his project at Recess, Rutherford stated, “Right now, I have 694 copies.
 The lowest-numbered copy is 13539, the highest is 3129174.”
 (Since the Recess exhibition, Chang has collected more than 2,000 copies of The White Album.)
 Again, his reasons for collecting are different from most collectors: